Home > Sustainability > Society > Promoting Diversity and Inclusion

 General Employer Action Plan based on the "Act on Promotion of Women's Participation and Advancement in the Workplace"

-● Objective 1: Maintain a female employee ratio of 20% or higher among new hires (including new graduates and mid-career hires) from 2020 onwards.
+● Goal 1: Maintain a female employee ratio of 20% or higher among new hires (including new graduates and mid-career hires) from 2020 onwards.

 Initiatives |